kevinrjones/jakarta-9-web-fundamentals/exercises/m4/instructions.md

 Move the header to a header block and include it

-1. In `webapp` create an `_header.jsp` page
++ In the `webapp/WEB-INF` directory  create an `_header.jsp` page
-1. Move the 'header' block from the 'index.jsp' page
++ Move the 'header' block from the 'index.jsp' page
-1. Add a call to 'include' directive to the 'index.jsp' page to include the header
++ Add a call to 'include' directive to the 'index.jsp' page to include the header
-1. Redeploy and browse to and test the application, 2 tests should pass
++ Redeploy and browse to and test the application, 2 tests should pass
-1. If you open a browser tab and browse to http://localhost:8081/myblog/index.jsp you should still see the header
++ If you open a browser tab and browse to http://localhost:8081/myblog/index.jsp you should still see the header

 ## Use a Scriptlet

-1. In `_header.jsp` there is a section that displays a list of colors, you are going to replace this with a dynamic block
++ In `_header.jsp` there is a section that displays a list of colors, you are going to replace this with a dynamic block
-1. At the top of the page add a code block to initialise the colors, the code should look like this:
++ At the top of the page add a code block to initialise the colors, the code should look like this:
 ```jsp
 <%
   List<String> colors = new ArrayList<>();